 - When completing the turn, the trailer collides with a vehicle in its turn radius.
 Truck drivers must be careful to ensure that there are no vehicles in the path of the trailer before performing the turn.

 - The driver miscalculates the turn.
 The majority of wide turn accidents are honest mistakes by the driver, but this does not excuse the driver from any liability.
-Truck companies insure their drivers for the purpose of being able to provide compensation to victims whenever a driver is involved in an accident.
+Truck companies insure their drivers to be able to provide compensation to victims whenever a driver is involved in an accident.

 - Influence of alcohol or drugs.
 Drug and alcohol abuse slows reaction time and affects the ability of a driver to make sound judgments.
 Whenever a driver who is involved in an accident is found to be under the influence, it is important to seek justice so that he or she may never be allowed to injure others due to this reckless and irresponsible behavior.